siderolabs/talos/website/content/v1.13/reference/cli.md

 ### SEE ALSO

 * [talosctl](#talosctl)	 - A CLI for out-of-band management of Kubernetes nodes created by Talos
+* [talosctl completion bash](#talosctl-completion-bash)	 - Generate the autocompletion script for bash
+* [talosctl completion fish](#talosctl-completion-fish)	 - Generate the autocompletion script for fish
+* [talosctl completion powershell](#talosctl-completion-powershell)	 - Generate the autocompletion script for powershell
+* [talosctl completion zsh](#talosctl-completion-zsh)	 - Generate the autocompletion script for zsh

 ## talosctl config add